 Help out on a beach clean up

 With so much plastic and rubbish entering our waterways, it makes sense to take part in a clean-up effort.
-Whether you take part in one of the Sea Shepherd’s organised clean-ups or if you make one of your own, you’ll be getting your kids thinking about their impact on the environment.
+Whether you take part in one of the Sea Shepherd’s organised clean-ups or if you make one of your own, you’ll be getting your children thinking about their impact on the environment.
 Make sure you take a large durable bag for rubbish, gloves to protect hands, containers for small pieces and some disposable kitchen tongs for picking up trash.

-We hope you have enjoyed reading about some of these ways to get kids loving nature.
+We hope you have enjoyed reading about some of these ways to get children loving nature.
 At Bush Kidz we are committed to providing a safe, beautiful, and natural space for your children to play and learn.
 Come and see us in Blacksoil (07) 3201 4231 or in Brassall (07) 3812 0975 to find out more about enrolling your child with us.